kkharji/nixenv/README.md

           # Where overlays are found. overlay should return (final: prev: attrs)
           overlays = ./overlays;

-          # Where addtional packages are to be found Files here Common callPackage argument
+          # Where addtional packages are to be found.
+Each file must export a
-          packages = ./packages;
+          derivation that can be processed by typeical callPackage function. packages = ./packages;
         };
     };